Theme Aspect Argumentation Model for Handling Fallacies: Related Work: A Survey

-Propagandist messages classification was reported for news articles and news outlets \cite{Barron19,Martino19}.
-Recently, it was reported that consideration for argumentative features led to improvement of the classification quality \cite{Vorakitphan21,Vorakitphan21b}.
-However, they, too, suffer from significant context-dependability of a fallacy as well as from classifiers' presuppositions.
-The theme aspect argumentation model that we present in this paper accommodates formal classification of fallacies based on unsatisfaction of constraints defined on its components, addressing the issue of ambiguity, and improving eXplainability.
+Propagandist messages classification was reported for news articles and news outlets \citep{Barron19,Martino19}.
+Recently, it was reported \citep{Vorakitphan21,Vorakitphan21b,Jin22,Goffredo22} that consideration for argumentative features led to improvement of the classification quality.
+However, they, too, encounter the context-dependability of a fallacy as well as from classifiers' presuppositions.
+The theme aspect argumentation model that we present in this paper accommodates the formal classification of fallacies based on the unsatisfaction of constraints defined on its components, addressing the issue of ambiguity, and achieving explainability.
 It also makes fallacy identification simpler.
-In fact, annotators will have little need of directly annotating fallacies, since the actual fallacy identification is dealt with within theme aspect argumentation model.
-They can instead focus on classifying discussion themes for statements, classifying reference links, and choosing a suitable aspect ontology, one burden less for classifiers. \\
+In fact, annotators will have little need to directly annotate fallacies, since the actual fallacy identification is dealt with within the theme aspect argumentation model.
+They can instead focus on classifying discussion themes for statements, classifying reference links, and choosing a suitable aspect ontology, one burden less for classifiers.
+There are already several datasets for topic classification ({\it e.g.} Wikipedia \citep{Lehmann15}, Reddit \citep{Wallace14}, PubMed \citep{Lu11} and EUR-lex \citep{Mencia08}) developed before the arrival of ChatGPT.
+ChatGPT and subsequent large language models then largely supersede a lot of the natural language processing tasks in terms of accuracy.
+They could be utilised for these 3 tasks.
+As such, our proposal is timely for furthering the neuro-symbolic research which is seeing progress in question answering \citep{Andreas16,Iyyer17,Singhal22}, math problem solving \citep{Schlag20} and grounded text generation \citep{Gao20} among many others.

-\textbf{Hybrid argumentation models.} As far as we are aware, there is a hybrid argumentation model \cite{Arisaka21}\footnote{Or the technically almost identical technical paper on ArXiv; Arisaka and Dauphin, 2018.} for semantic abstraction \cite{Cousot77} of attack cycles to get useful information out, but the use of a hybrid argumentation model here is drastically different.
-Here, we use a semantic structure to define the semantics of statements, `$attack$'s and `$support$'s which we use for fallacy checks. \\